AntonTsk/FlappyNeon/README.md

 # FlappyNeon

 Android Game "Flappy Neon" made with Unity Engine.
-A simple game, Unity was chosen as the game engine, as it is a powerful cross-platform game engine and it supports C # scripting.
+Unity was chosen as the game engine, as it is a powerful cross-platform game engine and it supports C # scripting.

 Game is available: